yenholaivy/CaliforniaRentalValueEstimation/README.md

 According to 2019 Census American Community Survey (ACS) data, 45% of households in California were renters.
 As a renter myself, I am curious to know how the rental prices differ based on different apartments features (e.g. location, size).
 My goal is to build a model to predict rental values in California.

 #### Data Collection
 My data was scraped and parsed from apartments.com using BeautifulSoup, organized into a Pandas dataframe, and saved locally as a csv file.
-(For details, see )
+For details, see [apt_scraper.py](https://github.com/yenholaivy/CaliforniaRentalValueEstimation/blob/main/apt_scraper.py)

 #### Data Cleaning
 The final dataframe contains apartment listings from over 150 cities, 4,000 properties and 15,000 apartment listings.

 For data cleaning, I extracted and converted most features to binary features (e.g. Washer/Dryer) with 1 = Yes and 0 = No. I also converted numeric features specificed as a range to its average value (e.g. Rental Price).
-(For details, see)
+For details, see [apt_data_cleaning.py](https://github.com/yenholaivy/CaliforniaRentalValueEstimation/blob/main/apt_data_cleaning.py)

 #### Features